alexpasmantier/television/docs/01-Users/12-showcase.md

 > Note that you need to have `tv` in your `$PATH`

-> This optimizations can also be applied to [file finder](https://github.com/alexpasmantier/television/wiki/Showcase#--zed-editor-file-finder).
+> These optimizations can also be applied to the file finder above.

 Huge thanks to [eddiebergman](https://github.com/eddiebergman) and [thomdabrowski](https://github.com/thomdabrowski) for these optimizations, [original thread](https://github.com/zed-industries/zed/discussions/22581#discussioncomment-11860946)